cardillan/mindcode/doc/syntax/SYNTAX.markdown

    reading the literal as well).
 If the conversion to float causes loss of precision, a warning is produced.
 4. If none of the above rules is applicable, the conversion isn't possible and compilation error is produced.

-[^1]: the rules are applied to the absolute value on the number being encoded.
+Note: these rules are applied to the absolute value on the number being encoded.
 When the number is negative, a minus sign is then prepended to the encoded representation .

 This processing ensures that numbers within a reasonable range are encoded to use maximal available precision,